airalab/learning-center/lesson_8_geth_eng.md

 })
 ```

-Create new market agent contract with a help of market regulator
+Create new market agent contract with a help of the market regulator

 ```js
 marketRegulator.sign({from:web3.eth.accounts[0], gas:900000});
 ```

-Add market agent contract address to registry (in event handler).
+Add the market agent contract address to the registry (in event handler).

 ```js
 core.setModule("Market agent", '0x2ca27392fe7e5851893543a9db5647c3f7317dc4', "github://airalab/core/market/DAOMarketAgent.sol", true, {from:web3.eth.accounts[0], gas:300000})
 core.getModule("Market agent")
 ```

-Execute lesson.
-Don't forget to pass market address and address of DAOMarketAgent
+Execute the lesson.
+Don't forget to pass the market address and the address of DAOMarketAgent

 ```js
 var learning_center = eth.contract(Core).at("0x73c5f07b929867951aa2b61f30773dba627d4779");